watsonx-labs-ncee/NCEE-Labs/usecases/service-now/README.md

 After you use create_service_now_incident tool to create multiple incidents, summarize the outputs of the calls to a markdown table.

 The term incident has the same meaning like ticket.

+Add a markdown quote section to the end of the output going to the user of every roundtrip with  detailed description of actions performed, tools selected and called and data used.
+Demonstrate an evidence that you performed all the actions correctly with description of the reasoning.
 ```
 Prompts:
 ```